Islandora-Devops/islectl/docs/docs/install.md

 #### Create a local context

-Below is an example command that will install an ISLE site at `/home/vivek/isle`
+Below is an example command that will install an ISLE site on your local machine at `/home/vivek/isle`

 ```
 $ islectl create context dev \